wtanaka/drupal-sphinxsearch/docs/README-XMLPIPE.txt

     last time your main index was created.

   - You may wish to rebuild your main index from time to time.
-For instance, once a day might be a good option.
+For instance, once a day might be a good option to start with.

-  - Delta index could be rebuilt each 5 minutes or so, depending on time required for the process, and/or number of new/updated nodes per period.
+  - Delta index could be rebuilt every 5 minutes or so, depending on the time required for the process, and/or the number of new/updated nodes per period.

 - Example 2: Site with more than 200000 nodes.

   - You may need to setup your sphinx.conf with 3 main + 1 delta indexes.
 Each
-    main index would have capacity for al least 100000 documents. xmlpipe commands for these indexes would look like:
+    main index would have capacity for at least 100000 documents. xmlpipe commands for these indexes would look like:

     http://www.example.com/sphinxsearch_scripts/sphinxsearch_xmlpipe.php?mode=main&id=0&first_nid=0&last_nid=99999